blkpvnthr/auto-trader/README.md

 ### Day 4:

 Just adding this here as a placeholder for now until i have actual content to poplulate this with.
+This is actually a locally running portfolio equity journal.

 <!-- markdownlint-disable MD033 -->
 <!-- Image carousel / gallery (README-friendly) -->